mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

     case Right(b) => if (condition(b)) eab else Left(onFailure)
   }
   ```
-  In this particular case, we use to check that all the characters in the string (`forall`) are digits (`isDigit`) otherwise, we return a `Left("The sudoku string doesn't contain only digits")` to signal the error, shortcircuiting all the following validations.
+  In this particular case, we use to check that all the characters in the string (`forall`) are digits (`isDigit`) otherwise, we return a `Left("The sudoku string doesn't contain only digits")` to signal the error, short-circuiting all the following validations.
-- `.map(_.toVector.map(_.asDigit))` Now that we're sure that every character is a digit, we first map over the `Either[String,String]` to transform its content (when it's a `Right`) and then we map every `Char` into an `Int` `map`ping over the vector.
+- `.map(_.toVector.map(_.asDigit))` maps over the `Either[String,String]` to transform its content (when it's a `Right`) and then we map every `Char` into an `Int` `map`ping over the vector.
 (Note: we use `asDigit` and not `toDigit` as we want to interpret the literal value of the `Char` as a digit and not its internal representation)
 - Using the same `ensure` function we check that the string has the correct length
 - Finally, we map the `Either[String, Vector[Int]]` into an `Either[String, Sudoku]` calling `Sudoku`'s constructor, that here in the companion object is accessible.

-The main strength of the `from` function is that it won't let us create a `Sudoku` if the input **doesn't comply with a set of minimum requirements needed to fully and correctly describe a** `Sudoku`.
+The main strength of the `from` function is that it won't let us create a `Sudoku` if the input doesn't comply with a set of minimum requirements needed to fully and correctly describe a `Sudoku`.
 This approach, sometimes called ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/), might not seem like a big deal.
-Still, it enables us to write functions and extension methods that use `Sudoku` as parameters and **are not required to perform any validation**. `Sudoku`s are now impossible to create without using a valid input: we made invalid `Sudoku`s impossible to represent.
+Still, it enables us to write functions and extension methods that use `Sudoku` as parameters and are not required to perform any validation. `Sudoku`s are now impossible to create without using a valid input: we made invalid `Sudoku`s impossible to represent.

-## Adding utility methods
+## 4. Adding utility methods

 Our `Sudoku` case class is pretty much useless without any function using it, so let's write a few methods that might help us solve the problem.
 Since each number in each cell is _row_, _column_ and _cell_ constrained, it makes sense to code a way to extract those pieces of information from the case class.